proplot-dev/proplot/README.md

 ## Overview
-This library provides extremely helpful plotting utilities to make `matplotlib` less painful, and provides sort-of-helpful-but-still-working-on-it numerical utilities for analysing data.

-## Plotting Utilities
-Everything here is contained in `plots`.
-Usually I import these as `from pyfuncs import plot`.
-Most of the features below derive from the **`subplots`** command, a wrapper around the `pyplot` version.
+This library provides extremely helpful plotting utilities to make `matplotlib` less painful.
+I recommend importing the utilities with `import pubplot as plot`.
+Most of the features below derive from the **`subplots`** command, a wrapper around the `pyplot` command of the same name.

 Quick summary of features: